 It makes sense, then, to hire both.

-Videographers and photographers, however, are often the cats-and-dogs of the wedding industry.
+Wedding Photographers and videographers however, are often the cats-and-dogs of the wedding industry.
 They often vie for space at the wedding venue, competing over who gets to shoot what.
 Often, the combination can be problematic.
 The videographer might get in the way of an all-important photo.
 The photographer, on the other hand, could walk through the videographer’s shot whilst trying to grab the moment they have envisaged.

 That’s why most people tend to hire videographers and photographers who have worked together before.
 Not only does is this more convenient for the sake of planning (you can source both photographer and videographer at the same time), but it will also ensure that filming and photography are carried out smoothly.